 Novel IP – potentially the CPF buoyancy engine or the CPF system including the buoyancy engine.

-How to disseminate this potential IP is a topic for conversation.
+How to disseminate this potential IP is a conversation we will start during the proposal process.
 Exclusive or non-exclusive licenses are the obvious choices.

 Anticipated Impact Within MBARI, the Takeshita labs and Fassbender labs have expressed interest in using the CPF.
 The Chavez lab is already using an early prototype of the CPF.
 Chris Scholin has expressed interest at adapting the CPF to support the ESP.
 We’re optimistic that the CPF can support all these missions.
 External to MBARI, colleagues in the EU have expressed interest in using the CPF in the Arctic, where conventional profiling floats do not have enough buoyancy change to make deep profiles.